SapphireAmoeba5/titanoboa/README.md

-Interpreted language with python like syntax with type checking
+Interpreted language with python like syntax and type checking